 Manager account?
 That sounds familiar…

-Starting now and rolling out in phases, references to Customer
+Starting now, references to Customer

 (also referred to as the Customer Shell or CID) in Microsoft Advertising will begin changing to manager account